SamNazar/bgg-new-yearly/README.md

 You might also have to change permissions to make the script executable:

-    chmod +x bgg-new-to-you.rb
+    chmod +x bgg-new-to-you-year.rb

 Using
 -----

 Once everything's loaded, run the script like so:

-    ./bgg-new-to-you.rb --username <your_username>
+    ./bgg-new-to-you-year.rb --username <your_username>

-By default the script will retrieve plays for the past month, if you need to pick a different month or year you can:
+By default the script will retrieve plays for the current year, if you need to pick a different year you can:

-    ./bgg-new-to-you.rb --username <your_username> --month 7 --year 2012
+    ./bgg-new-to-you-year.rb --username <your_username> --year 2012